streetturtle/awesome-wm-widgets/cpu-widget/README.md

 ## How it works

-To measure the load I took Paul Colby's bash [script](http://colby.id.au/calculating-cpu-usage-from-proc-stat/)and rewrote it in Lua, which was quite simple.
+To measure the load I took Paul Colby's bash [script](http://colby.id.au/calculating-cpu-usage-from-proc-stat/) and rewrote it in Lua, which was quite simple.
 So awesome simply reads the first line of /proc/stat:

 ```bash